BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-2/Revised Guidelines on Contract Boundaries.pdf.md

 structure used to calculate the best estimate as referred to in Article 77(2) of the Solvency
 --- Page 5 ---

-II Directive that are less extreme than the interest rate stress of the Standard Formula

-should not be considered to be extreme.

-20. Insurance and reinsurance undertakings should change contract boundaries after this

-reassessment only if the reassessment leads to a clearly different conclusion than the

-assessment performed to define the current contract boundaries.

-21. When the reassessment of the discernible effect of a cover or financial guarantee led to a

-change in contract boundaries resulting on a material impact on the valuation of technical

-provisions and the solvency of the undertaking, insurance and reinsurance undertakings

-should immediately report this change to the supervisory authority.
-In addition, insurance

-and reinsurance undertakings should consider this as a material change as referred to in

-Article 312(3) of the Delegated Regulation and include it in the annual report mentioned

-in that Article, including a detailed description of the reassessment and its impact on the

-solvency position of the undertaking.

-22. Otherwise, the assessment whether a cover or financial guarantee has a discernible effect

-on the economics of the contract should not change.

-23. Insurance and reinsurance undertakings should not reassess contract boundaries for the

-different scenarios used to calculate the best estimate using simulation methods nor for

-the stressed scenarios used to calculate the SCR.

-Compliance and Reporting Rules

-24. This document contains guidelines issued under Article 16 of Regulation (EU) No .
-In accordance with Article 16(3) of that Regulation, competent authorities and financial institutions are required to make every effort to comply with guidelines and

-recommendations.

-25. Competent authorities that comply or intend to comply with these Guidelines should

-incorporate them into their regulatory or supervisory framework in an appropriate

-manner.

-26. Competent authorities are to confirm to EIOPA whether they comply or intend to comply

-with these Guidelines, with reasons for non-compliance, within two months after the

-issuance of the translated versions.

-27. In the absence of a response by this deadline, competent authorities will be considered as

-non-compliant to the reporting and reported as such.

-Final provision on review

-28. These Guidelines will be subject to a review by EIOPA.